 Catering by David Bouley

-Personal Celebrations, Corporate Events and Galas, Exclusive Venues, Off-Premises Catering and Charities
+Personal Celebrations, Weddings, Corporate Events and Galas, Exclusive Venues, Off-Premises Catering and Charities

 Over the years, Bouley has embraced a variety of challenges in his catering experiences.
 When asked to cater an event on the side of a mountain in the Maine’s Acadia National Forest, David rose to the occasion.
 The plates were made of tree trunks, and the team erected tents.
 “There was moss everywhere,” David explains.
 “We were in the middle of nature, in the middle of nowhere.
 We all worked together on the design and the logistics—including how to get water to the location.”
 Another time, Bouley was cooking at Washington State’s Chateau Ste.
 Michelle winery for 650 people when a thunderstorm cut off the electricity.
 The team put on headlamps and scrambled for firewood.
 They ended up cooking over “ovens that we made out of old wine barrels.”
 The dinner was a huge success.
 “Each challenge makes us ready to take on the next, and each day we’re raising the bar to surpass our customer’s expectations.”